WHK (AM): Conservative talk era (2005–present)

+Frantz's local show was cancelled in December 2025 as part of larger cutbacks at Salem Media and was replaced by Jake Underwood, executive director for the Medina County Republican Party.

 Current programming

-Aside from Frantz's local late morning show, the bulk of the weekday lineup features Salem Radio Network conservative talk programming, Bloomberg Radio overnight, and daily commentaries from Bill O'Reilly.
+In addition to Underwood's local show, WHK features Salem Radio Network hosts during the bulk of the day, with John B. Wells' Caravan to Midnight and Bloomberg Radio airing in the overnight/early morning hours.
 Brokered programming makes up the majority of the station's weekend lineup.

 FM translator

 WHK is additionally relayed over the following low-power FM translator: